Jonathan Sims: Books

-Sims has published two horror novels with Gollancz Ltd. His debut novel, Thirteen Storeys, was published in 2020.
+Sims has published three horror novels with Gollancz Ltd. His debut novel, Thirteen Storeys, was published in 2020.
 The novel expands on the concept of a haunted house by setting the tale in a haunted block of flats in London.
 The novel explores the relationship between the wealthy "haves", who rent the luxurious flats at the front of the building, and the disempowered "have-nots" who rent the cheap flats, and enter via a back door.

 Sims' second novel, Family Business, was published in 2022, and centres around the horror of grief and whose memory is upheld by society.
 The central character, Diya, starts a new job after the loss of a close friend.
 She begins working for a family (Slough & Sons) who provide specialist cleaning services after death: domestic, forensic, and otherwise.
 However, things quickly become strange as she cannot remember details of the deceased clients.

 After his first two novels, Sims signed the world rights to another two novels to Gollancz.
-Sims' third novel, The Burn Line, is currently being edited, scheduled for publication in mid-2026.
+Sims' third novel, The Burn Line, was published in July 2026.
 Described as his "breakup letter to London", Burnout is a horror story set in modern London during the 2022 heatwave, making things uncomfortable for a group of residents stuck on the London Underground.
 When pitching his new novel, Sims told his editor "did you know there's a legal maximum temperature that cows can be transported at, but not humans?".

 Other writing

 Sims has written science-fiction, co-writing ‘’Of that Colossal Wreck’’ with Sienna, for Season 1 of the Neon Inkwell podcast series.
 The series follows a group of people waking up alone on a vast space station, figuring out what to do and how to be, when most of humanity seems to have gone the way of Ozymandias.

 Sims has contributed to the Zombies, Run! fitness app by writing a scenario called The Graveyard Run, featuring ghost stories based around English history.
 He has also contributed writing to historical fiction podcast Outliers and collections of short stories, Curtains and Great British Horror: Major Arcana.
-Sims has written a short audiodrama, Sea Smoke, for Big Finish Productions as part of their Halloween Doctor Who episode.
+Sims has written a short audio drama, Sea Smoke, for Big Finish Productions as part of their Halloween Doctor Who Box Set.